On-axis and off-axis levitation by a rotating permanent magnet

+Experimentally, neither $\gamma$ nor $\theta$ exceed $45^{\circ}$.
+Thus, the third term of Eq.~\eqref{Fz_exact} is always positive.
+Consequently, when the floater is below the rotor, the first and last terms are positive.
+Therefore, the second term must be negative for equilibrium to be achieved.
+This leads to the necessary condition that

 For this condition to be possible, $\gamma > 0$ is mandatory.
 This angle is therefore essential for dynamic levitation phenomena.
-Under this condition, a stable equilibrium can arise, phenomena that is impossible in static conditions.
-This condition induces a new lower bound $\omega_1$ for the angular frequency.
-For small values of $\phi$, Eq.~\eqref{phi} simplifies as
+This condition induces a new lower bound $\omega_1$ for the angular velocity.
+For values of $\theta \ll 1$, Eq.~\eqref{phi} simplifies as